 Decision Trees & Random Forest – Decision Tree goal is to predict an outcome using rules on a set of predictors.
 The output is set by the rules and rules are represented by the tree diagram.
 The Decision Tree helps interpret the associations in the data.

 KNN - KNN is an algorithm that can be used for either classification or prediction models.
-KNN looks at the k nearest labeled point to take a majority vote for what class we should assign to .
+KNN looks at the k nearest labeled point to take a majority vote for what class we should assign to X.

 Data upload: